 www.nps.gov/rori

-If you are in the San Francisco Bay Area this month, then visit this national historical park.
+If you are in the San Francisco Bay Area this month, visit this national historical park.
 If you go, Rosie the Riveter National WWII Home Front is in Richmond, just north of Berkeley.
 Covering nearly 150 acres, the park was once home to the largest assembly plant on the West Coast.
-During the war, the Ford Motor Assembly Plant built tanks and other military vehicles.
-What’s more, many of its workers were women, since American men were fighting overseas.
-In addition to the massive plant is a great, admission-free visitor center.
-The center contains artifacts from WWII, along with the history of this important site.
+The Ford Motor Assembly Plant built tanks and other military vehicles during the war.
+What’s more, many of its workers were women since American men were fighting overseas.
+In addition to the massive plant, it is an excellent, admission-free visitor center.
+The center contains artifacts from WWII and this vital site’s history.
 Just a short walk away from the center is the Rosie Memorial.

 Susan B. Anthony Museum & House